Better than Chipotle.

 - Rinse the rice under cold water to release some of the excess starch.

 - Heat a medium sauce pot over medium heat.
 Add the oil.
-When the oil is warm, add the diced onion, garlic, rinsed rice, and bay leaf.
+When the oil is warm, add the diced onion, rinsed rice, and bay leaf.
 Cook for 1 to 2 minutes, stirring, until the onion starts to turn translucent.
+TIP: You don't want to add the garlic at this stage because it risks burning while the onion cooks.

 - Add the water, salt, and garlic.
 Bring to a boil, then lower to a simmer and cook, covered, until the water is fully absorbed, about 20 minutes.